SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Implementation Details

-All models presented in the main manuscript, including the ablation variants of our proposed method, were trained and evaluated on a single NVIDIA V100 GPU with 32 GB of memory.
-CPU-based components—such as SA-Points generation, voxel grid processing, and triangulation—were parallelized across 8 threads for efficiency.
-Each experiment was run once with a fixed random seed of 0 to ensure reproducibility.
+All models presented in the manuscript, including the ablation variants of our proposed method, are trained and evaluated on a single \kjs{ mid-range GPU (38 TFLOPS fp32). } CPU-based components, \ie SA-Points generation, voxel grid processing, and triangulation, are executed across eight threads for efficiency.